grokstream/coding-challenge/README.md

 So the payload for the graph would look something like [[1,1], [3,4], [5,9], [7,16]]

 # Put your app up on github.
-Be sure to make a script so we can install dependencies.
+Be sure the app includes a script to make installing dependecies easy (if needed).